This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Budget Categories For A Personal Budget

-Let’s break down your expenses into budget categories.
+Let’s break down your expenses into monthly budget categories.
 Although it’s good to include enough details on your categories, splitting it into dozens of little categories will probably be too tedious.

 Try to make your categories fairly general – “entertainment,” for example, is a more general category than “computer games, movies music, and DVDs” listed as separate categories.